tsimeonov/Computer-Science/iOS & Swift Bootcamp/Section 9 iOS App Design/step_by_step.md

 }
 ```

-Right now the `backgroudColor` stays on the button, to clear it follow the code:
+Right now the `backgroudColor` stays on the button, to clear it, follow the code:

 ```swift
 func updateUI () {